abuiles/ember-101/hands-on.md

 </form>
 ~~~~~~~~

-Then remove the outlet from `app/templates/friends/new.hbs` and add
+Then let's remove the outlet from `app/templates/friends/new.hbs` and add
-`{{partial "friends/form"}}`, go to
+`{{partial "friends/form"}}`, if we go to
-`http://localhost:4200/friends/new` and you should see the form.
+`http://localhost:4200/friends/new` we should see the form.

 There are some new concepts in what we just did, let's talk about them.